andrewmatlock/Indux/docs/docs/elements/buttons.md

 ### Icon & Text

 Any number of icons and text can be nested in any order.
-Place icons in `<span>` tags, and any sibling elements will auto-space.
+Place icons in `<span>` tags and any sibling elements will auto-space.

 ::: frame
 <button><span x-icon="ph:house"></span> Home</button>